To be considered for admission into the O&P Program, you must possess the following:

 - Eligibility for licensure to practice under the guidelines established by state law and the Texas Department of Licensing and Regulation.

-Completion of the following undergraduate courses with a grade of C or better is required:
+Completion of the following undergraduate courses with a grade of C or better and a minimum of 3 credit hours is required:

 - Biology/Life Sciences